umakantsharmacedcoss/developer-documentation/source/includes/_plugin_permissions.md

 full|16

 <aside class="notice">
-<code>addon:helloWorld:worlds:view</code> is a typically notation for requesting permission in Mautic.
-The notation tells Mautic to check for the `view` permission for the addon, HelloWorldBundle, within the `worlds` level.
-Levels allow addon's to set permissions for multiple areas.
+<code>plugin:helloWorld:worlds:view</code> is a typically notation for requesting permission in Mautic.
+The notation tells Mautic to check for the `view` permission for the plugin, HelloWorldBundle, within the `worlds` level.
+Levels allow plugin's to set permissions for multiple areas.
 </aside>

 Mautic will take the summation of the bits for the permissions given to a role and store it in the database.
 For example, if a role is given view and edit access, the stored bit is 3.
 If given view and create access, the stored bit is 5.

-When a permission check is required, e.g. `addon:helloWorld:worlds:create`, Mautic will check if bit of 4 is set in the role's generated bit for `addon:helloWorld:worlds`.
+When a permission check is required, e.g. `plugin:helloWorld:worlds:create`, Mautic will check if bit of 4 is set in the role's generated bit for `plugin:helloWorld:worlds`.
 If so, permission is granted.

 <aside class="notice">
 The permission <code>full</code> is reserved to grant access to all previous permissions within the level and thus should always be the highest bit.